johannwriesnig/StackOverflow-Expertise-Characterizer/README.md

 #### Creating Databases

-At first, place Posts.xml, Users.xml and Votes.xml in db/dumpsDb/xml (Make sure you keep these names!).
-Then you can call the Characterizer-Application with the parameter c, that will convert the XML files into CSV and remove unneeded columns.
-The .csv files can then be found in db/dumpsDb/csv/ and you can delete the .xml files.
-After creating the csv files you then can execute the init.cmd script in db/dumpsDb that creates the database by using the psql command and the createDB.sql file. ***Make sure the psql command is working and Posts.csv, Users.csv and Votes.csv are placed in db/dumpsDb/csv/.***
+At first, place Posts.xml, Users.xml and Votes.xml (unzipped) in db/dumpsDb/xml.
+Then you can call the Characterizer-Application with additional parameter c.
+The program tries to find db/dumpbsDb/xml/(Posts.xml|Votes.xml|Users.xml) and converts existing ones into CSV and remove unneeded columns.
+You can find the .csv files in db/dumpsDb/csv/ and delete the .xml files, since they are not needed from now on.
+Having the .csv files in db/dumpsDb/csv and Postgresql installed you can use the init.cmd script in db/dumpsDb to create the dumps-database.
 <br>
-Next navigate to db/expertiseDb/.
-The init.cmd will create a database that is used to store the users' expertise.
-Before running the script you have to set the tags in the config.properties file.
-Based on these tags the application will later compute the users' expertises and the script will adapt the createDB.sql file to contain them in the Users table. ***Tags are delimited by commas e.g. 'tags=java,python,spring'.***
+Next, navigate to db/expertiseDb/.
+The init.cmd creates a database that is used to store the users' expertise.
+Before running the script set the tags in the config.properties file.
+Based on these tags the application will later compute the users' expertises and the script adapts the createDB.sql file to contain them in the Users table. ***Tags are delimited by commas e.g. 'tags=java,python,spring'.***

 #### Install Radon